-Technology is changing the way we interact with the world.
+Technology is changing the way we live, work and interact with the world around us.
 We don't go online anymore.
 We exist there.
-Our smartphones and tablets are connected, of course, but soon things like traffic lights, machines, appliances, and autonomous cars will all be online.
+Our smartphones and tablets are connected, of course, but soon things like traffic lights, machines, appliances and autonomous cars will all be online.

 years of experience owning and operating network assets